 Development of matrix on timing of transactions for each meter cycle.
 TBD

 When will LP&L close open enrollment period, specifically what time?
 7PM or Midnight?
+TBD, LPL discussing internally

 (CONFIRM) If you are a new Lubbock resident needing a MVI date before 10/2, you must first become a Lubbock customer and go thru the transitional pre-enrollment or DREP process.
 You will leave Lubbock for a new REP’s plan which will become effective on your LPL MR date in October.
+Correct

 (CONFIRM) If you are going to be a new Lubbock resident needing service after 10/1, you may choose your MVI date, not to be sooner than 10/2.
+Correct

 For all ESIs currently in LPL footprint will CRs/DREPs need to provide the MR date in 814_16s or will LPL be returning the effectuating MR date in all our response trxs?
 What I am asking is do the CRs/DREPs need to be precise with the read dates or since LPL is taking the reads on those MR dates we should just expect them to be executing the reads on the appropriate MR date.
 I only ask this because it might be easier for LPL to perform the reads since CRs will have automate their websites and call centers to try to hit the date for LPL.
 Customers are not going to know their date to request.
+Lubbock is planning to effectuate MVI’s on the Customers cycle date.
+The system will respond with the cycle date in the acceptance response.
+The exception will be MMRD+1 situations, the initial response will be the cycle date +1 but when the MVI is processed, the date will be the cycle date.